Downsizing your home

 Are you considering moving to a new area?

 If you’re considering a sea change, or a tree change, consider if there is easy access to a capital city or regional centre to access healthcare facilities.
-You might be considering moving across the city or closer in to the centre of town.
+You might want to move across the city or closer in to the centre of town.
 Even a small change to your scenery can make a big impact on your day-to-day life.

 If you are looking to move to a new area, it’s important to think about family, friends and your existing networks.
 Will you miss people or will you be able to regularly visit and maintain these important relationships?
 Building a support network can take time, but smaller towns can be welcoming and offer opportunities to build new relationships.